-Test Optional Admissions is for prospective students who have decided that their standardized test scores are not a true representation of their academic potential; and therefore, have opted for their scores to not be considered as part of their application for admission to Brevard College.
-To help the Admissions Office learn more about them, prospective students provide answers to the three short essay questions.
+Test Optional Admission is for prospective students who decide that their standardized test scores are not a true representation of their academic potential; and therefore, opt for their scores to not be considered as part of their application for admission to Brevard College.
+To help the Admissions Office learn more about them, prospective students provide answers to three short essay questions.
 The first two are designated and the third is selected from a list of options.
-These questions are designed to help prospective students highlight their strengths to the Admissions Committee.
+These questions are designed to help prospective students highlight their strengths for the Admissions Committee.